Writer, mama of two, dark chocolate- and tea-addict.

 I studied in Australia for a couple of years and travelled extensively when I was a journalist.
 But to me, nothing beats growing up and living in Singapore.
 I’ve watched the strides my home country made - from the first MRT stations in 1987 (yes, I’m that old) to the first integrated resorts in 2010 to Jewel Changi Airport in 2019 - and I relish how our little city state has transformed.
 Particularly over the past decade, Singapore has never felt more exciting, especially for families with young children, like mine.

 I could blog about all the family-friendly places and events in Singapore, but I wanted something more personalised and meaningful.
 So instead of writing about a gamut of attractions, I decided it would mean much more to write reviews from our family's experience and perspective, alongside tried-and-tested tips for parents with young children.

 I hope over here you’ll find some useful family outing info and discover more fun activities to do with your kids in Singapore.

 I also hope you find as much joy reading this blog as I have writing it.

 More about Vivian Teo

-Other than being a mother of two and an amateur chef at home, Vivian Teo is also a freelance writer, whose work has appeared in CNA and CNA Lifestyle, and the author of My BFF is an Alien - a four-book middle grade series published by Epigram Books.
-A financial journalist and editor for 14 years, she recently embarked on a sabbatical to spend time with her kids and write stories she hopes will inspire children.
+Other than being a mother of two and an amateur chef at home, Vivian Teo is also a freelance writer, whose work has appeared in CNA and CNA Lifestyle, and the author of My BFF Is an Alien - a middle-grade book series published by Epigram Books.
+She had worked as a financial journalist and editor for 14 years before going freelance to spend time with her kids and write about things close to her heart.
 When not typing away on her laptop, she can be found at libraries or bookstores - her happy places - scouring for the next book to read or re-watching Friends on Netflix.
 She has a serious weakness for dark chocolate and salt-and-vinegar chips, and cannot live without her daily cuppa tea.